 About the speaker:

 Dr. Rich Hirschinger is in private practice treating patients with orofacial pain and obstructive sleep apnea at his office in Beverly Hills.
 He graduated from the University of Southern California School of Dentistry in 1985 and practiced dentistry for 10 years after which separate hand and back injuries forced him to sell his practice.
 After receiving a Masters in Business Administration from the USC Marshall School of Business in 2001, he founded DDS.com and DMD.com.
 After a few other life-changing events, he completed a 2-year full-time residency in Orofacial Pain and Dental Sleep Medicine at the UCLA School of Dentistry in 2012 and became a Diplomate of the American Board of Orofacial Pain the same year.
-In 2013, Officite acquired DDS.com, and Dr. Hirschinger was the first member of and serves on, the Professional Advisory Board of the company.
+In 2013, Officite acquired DDS.com.
 He started his private practice in Beverly Hills, CA, in May 2013 and limits his practice to the treatment of headaches including migraines, cluster, tension-type headaches, and other primary headaches, myofascial pain, neuropathic pain including trigeminal neuralgia, obstructive sleep apnea, and TMJ.
-Dr. Hirschinger is also a clinic supervisor at UCLA in the Orofacial Pain and Dental Sleep Medicine residency program.
+Dr. Hirschinger is also a lecturer at UCLA in the Orofacial Pain and Dental Sleep Medicine residency program.
 And he practices without a high-speed handpiece.

 Learn more about Dr. Rich Hirschinger and his orofacial pain practice in Beverly Hills, CA.